dog behind bars

 Zoom Consultations

-To address bad habits and certain genetic predispositions, we provide in-person sessions and Zoom consultations with the goal of teaching the dog’s parent how to better communicate with their dog and eliminate or minimize those behaviors.
+For help with specific behavioral issues, we provide in-person sessions and Zoom consultations with the goal of teaching the dog’s parent how to better understand their dog’s needs and to eliminate, minimize, or manage their unwanted behaviors.

 Frequently Asked Questions